-Adding an executor is optional: it can help you quick-fill a single new owner to designate this user's memberships and data to.
+Adding an executor is optional: it can help you quick-fill a single new owner for this user's Group memberships, Group ownerships, Drive data, Sites, and/or Secondary Calendars.
 You may also choose a user to receive email updates on the deprovision process.

 Step 4: Directory Listing

 Do you want to hide this user in the directory so other users can not see their contact information?

 Would you like to reset the user's password to prevent them from logging into their account?

 Would you like to set up an auto reply for when this user is emailed, to let others know that the user is no longer with the organization?

 Under the Auto Reply tab, there is a tab that allows you delegate the deprovisioned user's inbox to another user.

 Step 8: Drive, Sites, Calendars, and Apps

 This step allows you to transfer ownership of the user’s Drive contents, Sites, and Calendars and revoke any third-party apps and app-specific passwords.